mila-iqia/mila-docs/docs/Information_storage.rst

 or temporary job results.
 Its block size is optimized for small files which minimizes the performance hit of working on extracted datasets.

-.. note:: **Auto-cleanup**: this file system is cleared on a weekly basis, files not used for more than 90 days will be deleted.
+.. note:: **Auto-cleanup**: this file system is cleared on a daily basis, files not used for more than 90 days will be deleted.
+This period can be shortened when the file system usage is above 90%.

 Quotas are enabled on ``$SCRATCH`` for disk capacity (blocks).
 The limit is 20TiB.
 There is no limit in the number of files (inodes).
 The command to check